 You can get a Buy to Let mortgage if you’re in a debt management plan or have used one in the past.
 Debt management plans are offered by debt management providers and are the plans you can follow to pay off the debts you owe.

 Most people who have a current DMP will also have other credit issues.
 Everyone’s different and lenders will consider a range of factors.
 If you’re currently in a DMP, you might have things like late payments, defaults and CCJs.
 These will all affect your mortgage application.
 Only specialist mortgage lenders will consider your application if you have credit issues like this.
-So it’s best to talk to a specialist mortgage advisor to understand your options.

 Lenders won’t just look at your credit history when you apply for a Buy to Let mortgage.
 Lenders will also look at your affordability.
 Your affordability is how much you can afford to borrow on a mortgage and this is usually based on your income, outgoings and your credit score.